-Our group has spent some time now, representing the community on the number of issues relevant to the River and all of its attributes.
-We have challenged the NPDC on their stance to dump industrial wastes through their ‘privately owned’ pipe-line; Requested information about the number of ‘effluent spills’ on our coastline; Challenged local government through the consents process; dumping of fracking waste….etc etc etc to ensure that our River, the land and its coastline are protected for all of our mokopuna.
+The group spent nearly 40 years representing the community on issues relevant to the river, its tributaries and the Waitara coastline.
+It has challenged the NPDC on their stance allowing the dumping of industrial wastes through the offshore pipe-line, requested information about the number of effluent spills affecting the coastline, challenged local government through the consents process, opposed the dumping of fracking waste and other actions to try and ensure that our river, the land and its coastline are protected for all of our mokopuna.

-Our group membership consists of fisher and other river users; environmental activists; hapu members; Artists; kuia and koro.
-Maori and Non-Maori.
+The group membership consisted of fishermen and other river users, environmental activists, hapu members, artists, kuia and koro – Maori and non-Maori

 Taranaki Climate Justice Taranaki

 Is a community group dedicated to justice, resistance, education and positive action at the front lines of climate change.We are based in Taranaki, on the central west coast of New Zealands north island.

 The map of oil and Gas sites in Taranaki.

 Web cam and stills image gallery, live art – Taranaki Vista a Rhyton Project.

 The Waitara Project Inc.

 Previously know as ‘The Corso Shop’ At 8 McLean Street Waitara, We are now – ‘The Waitara Project’.